Bobastic/Build-Comparator/README.md

 - Is Cold -> Lightning better than Cold -> Magic for this inventory?
 - Fire + Flaming Strike buff or Heavy + Lightning Grease?
 - How broken is Sacred Blade?
-- What is the best build for BKH between these three?
+- What is the best build for Star Fists between these three?
 - Best infusion and stat spread for Shamshir?

 ## **🔬 Build Comparator**